potassco/clingo/README.md

 ```

 Avoid running the `install` target as root or administrator; instead, set a
 local prefix using the `CMAKE_INSTALL_PREFIX` variable when running cmake.
+If
+Python support is important, installing into a virtual environment is a good
+idea.

 ## 🐍 Building the Python Module

+It is also possible to just build a Python module for Clingo, which allows you
+to use Clingo from Python without needing to build the entire application.

 ### 📋 Requirements